huazzers/desma126/docs/syllabus.md

 * Projects should be **ready to play** prior to the beginning of class.
 * Project files and documentation should be **submitted by 11:59PM** the same day.

-After the due date, a full letter grade will be deducted from the project grade for each class day that the assignment is late.

 **If you anticipate that you won’t be able to complete the work by the due date, please contact us *before* the due date so we can discuss options.**

 #### Appropriation, Fair Use, and Generated Content